jsal13/blog/md/elasticsearch-tutorial-02.md

 model = SentenceTransformer("all-MiniLM-L6-v2")
 ```

-Running the code gives me a bunch of logs of things downloading which I assume must be the model, or something equally magical.
+Running the code gives me a bunch of logs of things downloading which I assume must be the model or something equally magical.
 I'm now able to generate embeddings!

 ```python
 embedding = model.encode('The quick brown fox jumps over the lazy dog')